 Below is a summary of what you can expect within a set budget.

-Bikes of this price range are targeted towards the recreational cyclists with some performance elements but are mostly based on durability and versatility.
+Bikes of this price range are targeted towards the recreational cyclist.
+They feature some performance elements but are mostly based on durability and versatility.
 As a result, bikes in this price range will normally have an 8 or 9-speed cassette on the back with a double or triple crankset on the front providing either 16, 18, 24 or 27 gears for easy pedaling ratios.
-The frame is most likely to be made from aluminium or steel and the fork from carbon, aluminium or steel.
-The wheelset and tyres will be heavy and robust but can easily be upgraded to provide more performance-orientated handling.
+Rim brakes remain the common choice at this price, with discs being reserved for more expensive bikes.

-Bikes within this price range will likely have a 11-speed cassette on the back with a double crankset on the front.
+Bikes within this price range will likely have an 11-speed cassette on the back with a double crankset on the front.
 SRAM Rival or Shimano 105 and Ultegra are the groupsets you will typically find.
-The frame will be made from high-quality aluminium or carbon fibre, with the fork almost exclusively carbon fibre The wheelset will be lighter and possibly even made from carbon fibre if you really search for a bargain.
+The frame will be made from high-quality aluminium or carbon fibre, with the fork almost exclusively carbon fibre.
+The wheelset will be lighter and possibly even made from carbon fibre if you really search for a bargain.
 Tyres will become more supple and provide less rolling resistance making it easier to go faster.

 Most frames within this price range will be made using carbon fibre and it's just a question of the groupset and wheels that accompany it.

 Regardless of which type you choose, once again weight of the bike goes down, shifting is further enhanced and wheelsets are light and aerodynamic.
 Bikes within this price range will all have an 11-speed cassette with a double crankset on the front.
-The following groupsets will feature on bikes within this range; SRAM Rival, Force and Red, Shimano Ultegra and Dura-Ace and Campagnolo Potenza and Chorus.
+The following groupsets will feature on bikes within this range; SRAM Force and Red, Shimano Ultegra and Dura-Ace and Campagnolo Potenza and Chorus.
 Both electronic and mechanical shifting groupsets can be found at this price point.